Go Back

 2. Knead the dough: Transfer the dough to a lightly floured surface and knead for about 5–7 minutes until it becomes smooth and elastic.
 If the dough is too sticky, add a little more flour, one tablespoon at a time.

-3. Rest the dough: Place the dough in a lightly greased bowl, cover it with a damp towel or plastic wrap, and let it rest at room temperature for 12–24 hours.
-This fermentation period enhances the flavor and improves the dough’s flexibility.
+3. Rest the dough: Place the dough in a lightly greased bowl, cover with a damp towel or plastic wrap and leave it on the counter for 12-24 hours.
+Overnight is ideal.

-4. Divide and shape: After resting, cut the dough into 12 equal pieces and roll each into a ball.
-Lightly flour a surface and roll each ball into a thin circle, about 8 inches in diameter.
+4. Divide and shape: Cut the dough into 12 equal pieces and roll each into a ball.
+Press with a cast iron tortilla press or roll out with a rolling pin to about 8 inches wide.
+You want them thin.

 5. Cook the tortillas: Heat a dry cast iron skillet or nonstick pan over medium-high heat.
 Once hot, cook each tortilla for 30–45 seconds on one side until bubbles form, then flip and cook for another 20–30 seconds.
 The tortillas should have golden brown spots.